 Best Gaming Tablets in the UK Reviewed

 Ready to take the plunge and treat yourself to a tablet just for gaming?
 Chances are you’ll still want a little help navigating what’s out there.
 We’ve shortlisted 8 different devices that demand a closer inspection.
-From budget-friendly tablets with plenty of user-friendly features, to top-flight technical spec and arguably the best gaming tablet UK consumers can get their hands on, there’s plenty of ideas to whet your appetite and get you thinking.
+From budget-friendly tablets with plenty of user-friendly features, to top-flight technical spec and arguably the best gaming tablet UK consumers can get their hands on, there are plenty of ideas to whet your appetite and get you thinking.

 Fusion5 might not ring any immediate bells in your memory banks, but this UK brand has been around since 2010, establishing itself as a go-to for tablet computer PCs, with a very affordable selection of Windows and Android devices The Fusion5 Ultra Slim v1 is an eye-catching Windows tablet, boasting 2GB RAM and 32GB of storage, along with Bluetooth 4.0.
 But it’s the slim profile of this slate itself, it’s impressive 10 inch screen and Intel Quad-Core Processor that will catch the eyes of gamers looking for a more portable piece of tech to play their favourite titles on.Check Price Now